The Evolutionary Siege: Why Cancer Is a Battle Against Darwinian Selection

 The Architecture of Biological Rebellion

 Cancer begins not as an external invader, but as a fundamental breakdown in the cellular code.
-A single loses its ability to self-destruct, triggering a cascade of rapid multiplication.
+A single corrupted cell loses its ability to self-destruct, triggering a cascade of rapid multiplication.
 Within weeks, this lineage evolves into a chaotic settlement often termed "Tumor Town."
 These cells are not a monolithic threat; they are a diverse clan of competing mutations.
-They seize resources by hijacking the body's infrastructure, specifically through —forcing the growth of new blood vessels to feed their relentless expansion.
+They seize resources by hijacking the body's infrastructure, specifically through angiogenesis—forcing the growth of new blood vessels to feed their relentless expansion.
 This isn't just growth; it is a hostile urban redevelopment of the body's healthy tissue.

 The Elimination Phase: The Immune Blitz